Search this site

-There have been occasions when codicils have been appended to a Will, which were then challenged.
-It was my task then to assess not the individual’s testamentary capacity but rather the testator’s capacity to enter into a contract.
+• There have been occasions when codicils have been appended to a Will, which were then challenged.
+It was my task then to assess not the individual’s testamentary capacity but rather the testator’s capacity to enter into a contract, a significant legal distinction.
 A codicil is the amending of a contract—a Will in this case–which may be a very long and complicated document.
-It is important to distinguish if testamentary capacity or capacity to enter into a contract is the actual issue being evaluated.
+It is important to distinguish if testamentary capacity vs. capacity to enter into a contract is the actual issue being evaluated.

 In my career I have encountered many fascinating cases.
 The most common are when dementia-type symptoms set in near to the time a Will was executed which radically changed the terms of a prior Will.